Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 In April 2020, the posthumous EP “Brand New Day” was released – five tracks Eddie had recorded before his diagnosis progressed.
 The project had originally been planned as a full album.
 His illness prevented the complete version from being finished.
 The five songs that survived are a quietly moving final statement from a man who never stopped working.

 His catalog continues to generate revenue.
 “Take Me Home Tonight” alone appears regularly in films, TV shows, and sports broadcasts.
 “Two Tickets to Paradise” is a staple of classic rock radio.
-These songs aren’t going anywhere — and neither, financially, is the estate that owns them.
+These songs are not going anywhere – and neither, financially, is the estate that owns them.

 Frequently Asked Questions